iarsystems/iar-risc-v-gd32v-eval/docs/getting-started.md

 ## 2. Set up the evaluation board

-1. Connect your computer and the I-jet Lite debug probe using the USB-micro cable (packing with the I-jet Lite).
-Do not connect the I-jet Lite to the evaluation board yet.
+1. Using the MIPI-20 flat cable, connect the I-jet Lite to the __J11__ JTAG header of the evaluation board.

+2. Using the USB micro B cable, connect the I-jet Lite to an USB port of the host PC.
+> __Notes__
-2. The “USB” LED on the front side of the I-jet Lite will be lit with green when Windows completes searching for a USB driver.
+> * The green __USB__ LED on the I-jet Lite should turn on as soon as Windows recognizes the device.

-3. Connect the I-jet Lite to the JTAG __J11__ connector.
+> * The I-jet Lite requires an USB port 2.0 (or later) on the host PC.

-4. Connect your computer and the USB-mini B connector using the USB-mini cable.
-Optionally the power supply can be provided from I-jet Lite.
-See the section [Target power supply from I-jet Lite for more details](5-target-power-supply-from-i-jet-lite).
+> * The I-jet Lite can power the evaluation board.
+Refer to the section [Target power supply from I-jet Lite](5-target-power-supply-from-i-jet-lite) for more details.

 ## 3. Running example applications